czarpino/com.czarpino.plog/content/post/write-a-bug-report/index.md

 As those who have studied the computer sciences may have learned, how a problem is framed also influences its solutions.
 That is, a well framed problem can also make the optimal solution obvious.
 Similarly, a well written bug report makes it easier to correctly understand and address a bug.

-For the past half decade, I have followed a simple yet effective 3-step template for reporting bugs.
-While I only got it somewhere on the internet a few years back, all the teams I have shared it with have decided to adopt it.
-I privately call it the Reality-Expectation-Reproduction (RER) template and it basically asserts that a good bug report must at minimum have the 3 following information:
+For a while now, I have followed a simple 3-step template for reporting bugs.
+I, honestly, only got it somewhere on the internet a few years back but it has been so helpful that all the teams I have shared it with have decided to adopt it.
+I privately call it the Reality-Expectation-Reproduction (RER) template and it basically ensures a bug report has at minimum the 3 following information:

  - What happened - Reality
  - What was expected - Expectation